stilldavid/userland-book/programmerthink/index.md

 Some kinds of abstraction are so common in the physical world that we often forget they're part of a sophisticated technology.
-For example, a good deal of bicycle maintenance can be accomplished with a cheap multi-tool with a few different sizes of hex wrench and a couple of screwdrivers.
+For example, a good deal of bicycle maintenance can be accomplished with a cheap multi-tool containing a few different sizes of hex wrench and a couple of screwdrivers.

 A hex wrench or screwdriver doesn't really know anything about bicycles.
 All it _really_ knows about is fitting into a space and allowing torque to be